AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 ```

 - `mboxName`: A string that contains the mbox location for which the click notification will be sent to Target.
-- `parameters`: The `TargetParameters` object configured for the request.
+- `parameters`: A `TargetParameters` object configured for the request.

 **Example**